Endodontic Treatment

 Timing: 4 hours per week

-At the end of the lessons and hands-on of this module, participants will know the appropriate clinical approach of the patients presenting endodontic pain and infected teeth with periapical lesions and would be able to know the properties and clinical applications root canal repair materials and should have understood the comprehension of radiographic interpretation of CBCT, as well as the running of a CBCT software.
+At the end of the lessons the participant will know the appropriate clinical approach of the pain on teeth with vital and infected pulp, the treatment of root canals with periapical lesions and should have understood the radiographic interpretation of CBCT, as well as the running of a CBCT software.

 Program